ietf-wg-masque/draft-ietf-masque-connect-ethernet/draft-ietf-masque-connect-ethernet.md

 what the Client is doing with the the tunnel; the exchange between the Client and the Proxy is the same as in {{fig-full-tunnel}} above.

+# Performance Considerations

+## 802.1Q VLAN tagging

+While the protocol as described can proxy Ethernet frames with 802.1Q VLAN tags, it is RECOMMENDED that individual VLANs be proxied in separate connections, and VLAN tags be stripped and applied by the Ethernet proxying endpoints as needed.

 # Security Considerations

 There are risks in allowing arbitrary clients to establish a tunnel to a Layer 2